bevy-cheatbook/bevy-cheatbook/src/platforms/windows.md

 compile times; they are often much faster in WSL2 than on the Windows host system.

+### Running Linux builds using WSLg

+Newer installs of WSL2 should have support for WSLg: Microsoft's Linux GUI support.
+It should allow you to simply compile your Bevy game in Linux and run it.
+WSLg will do the dark magic needed to forward graphics and audio to the Windows host.
+This will likely have some overhead.

+Both Wayland and X11 are supported.

+If this doesn't work for you, try the Cross-Compilation workflow described below.

+### Cross-compiling to run Windows Native

-Fortunately, this can actually work quite well!
-The trick is that you want to [cross-compile for Windows][cross::linux-windows].
+You can also [cross-compile for Windows][cross::linux-windows].
 The Windows EXE you build inside of WSL2 can be run just fine from the Linux commandline, and it will seamlessly run on the host system!
 This way, you don't need any GPU drivers or GUI support inside your WSL2 Linux environment.
+Also, you will be running and testing the Windows build of your game, so you can see how it will really perform on Windows.

 Note that when you run Windows binaries from WSL2, they don't get the Linux environment variables. `cargo run` does not just work, because your Bevy game